Moura, Queensland: Facilities

 The Banana Shire Council has an administrative office in Gillespie Street.
 It operates a library at MacArthur Street.

 The town also has many shops, including banks, post office, video store, grocery store, newsagent, beauticians, hairdressers, butcher, service station, electrical, furniture and hardware store and many more.
 Moura also has numerous sporting clubs (golf, bowls, squash, football) as well as eateries and restaurants.
 There is also a RSL and Memorial (now closed) club for socialising.

+Facilities

+Moura Cemetery (also known as Moura Lawn Cemetery) is at 126 Theodore Moura Road (24.5742°S 149.9839°E).
+It is managed by the Banana Shire Council.